-These Competition Rules shall apply to all competitions to be promoted and/or organized by the USAT.
-If any USAT association wishes to modify any part of the Competition Rules for a particular competition, they must first receive the approval of the USAT.
+These Competition Rules shall apply to all competitions to be promoted and/or organized by USATKD.
+If any USATKD association wishes to modify any part of the Competition Rules for a particular competition, they must first receive the approval of USATKD.

-Any organization wanting to make a change to some portion of the existing rules must submit the contents of the proposed changes to the USAT, along with the reasons for the change.
-Approval for any changes in these rules must be received from the USAT at least one month prior to the scheduled competition.
+Any organization wanting to make a change to some portion of the existing rules must submit the contents of the proposed changes to USATKD, along with the reasons for the change.
+Approval for any changes in these rules must be received from USATKD at least one month prior to the scheduled competition.

-All competitions promoted, organized, or sanctioned by USAT shall abide by USAT Medical Code and USAT Anti-Doping Rules.
+All competitions promoted, organized, or sanctioned by USATKD shall abide by the USATKD Medical Code and USATKD Anti-Doping Rules.